top of page

 Solution: I considered also making a Star Wars level, but I pushed myself to identify an IP that was as iconic as Star Wars, but more authentic to myself and my skills.
 I picked WoW style dungeon because it features an easily recognizable level structure: 3-5 bosses, each with a distinct dungeon district.
 I chose Moria because of its iconic architecture and because I already owned a relevant asset pack that I could use for hero assets.
 Production efficiency is a key trait for a level designer after all.

-Result: This project became a top 5 post all-time on the level design Subreddit.
-I went from 113 LinkedIn followers to almost 500, a nearly 450% increase!
+Result: This project became a top 10 post all-time on the level design Subreddit and resulted in a nearly 450% increase in my LinkedIn following!
 Ever since, people have known me as "The Moria Guy."
 The project became iconic.

 Pre-Production